jarkonik/bevy_scriptum/README.md

 - flexibility
 - hot-reloading

 Scripts are separate files that can be hot-reloaded at runtime.
-This allows you to quickly iterate on your game logic without having to recompile your game.
+This allows you to quickly iterate on your game or application logic without having to recompile your game.

 All you need to do is register callbacks on your Bevy app like this:
 ```rust